Alhadis/Harvester/README.md

 Reporting usage
 ---------------

-Some shell commands for reporting in-the-wild usage on GitHub:
+Some useful shell commands to help with reporting in-the-wild usage on GitHub:

-### Extract a list of unique repositories
+#### Listing unique repositories
 This reads from `urls.log` and writes the output to `unique-repos.log`.

 ~~~shell